 The disadvantages still outweigh the advantages for me, but you’ve gotta appreciate the creativity.

-Head over to our site SelectoGuru.com for travel gear reviews for the minimalist nomad.
+Head over to our site SelectoGuru.com for more on backpacks and other travel gear.